The best hotels in Belgrade

 Watch out for 'city center' claims on booking sites.
 Some properties use that tag for locations near Autokomanda, which is 4km south of Stari Grad.
 Always check the pin on the map against Knez Mihailova Street before you commit.

-Belgrade's best neighborhoods
+Belgrade's best hotel regions

 Stari Grad is where most visitors should start their search.
 It puts you 10 minutes from Kalemegdan Fortress on foot and within easy reach of Skadarlija, the Danube waterfront, and the best restaurants on Kralja Petra street.